Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand how substantive clauses allocate risk, particularly indemnities, limitation clauses, and caps.
-In your revision, focus on:
+For SQE2, you are required to understand how substantive clauses allocate risk, particularly indemnities, limitation clauses, and caps, with a focus on the following syllabus points:

 - The nature and function of indemnity clauses in commercial contracts